abigailwilson/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 73: March 15, 2018

+Today's Progress: Working on the Pomodoro Clock.

+Thoughts: Trouble shooting the pause button Day 2. :(

+Link to work: <a href="https://codepen.io/abbywilson/pen/KoKoea">Pomodoro Clock</a>

+### Day 72: March 14, 2018

+Today's Progress: Working on the Pomodoro Clock.

+Thoughts: Trouble shooting the pause button Day 1.
+I need to connect the 'pause' button with the clearInterval function but am causing all kinds of glitches.

+Link to work: <a href="https://codepen.io/abbywilson/pen/KoKoea">Pomodoro Clock</a>

 ### Day 71: March 13, 2018

 Today's Progress: Working on the Pomodoro Clock.